 Proposing a different time

 Section titled “Proposing a different time”Counter-proposing a time isn’t a first-class endpoint today.
 The common pattern is to RSVP with no or maybe, then reply to the invite email with a proposed alternative and let the organizer create a new event.
-For flows that need round-trip time negotiation — proposing slots, collecting picks, booking the winner — Scheduler is purpose-built and works with Agent Accounts.
+For flows that need round-trip time negotiation — proposing slots, collecting picks, booking the winner — Scheduler is purpose-built and works with Agent Account grants.

 Free/busy